MILA-Wien/mila-server/README.md

 ## Database schemas

 Collectivo uses [directus-sync](https://github.com/tractr/directus-sync) to apply the database schema.
-As long as there is no lock file under `./directus/uploads/sync.lock`, database schema will be applied on every startup of the container.
+The schema is automatically applied, every time the directus container is started.
+To prevent this, create a file `./directus/uploads/sync.lock`.

 Changing the database schema

 - Make changes to the database schema on your local system
 - Run `npx directus-sync pull` to update the database schema in the repository
 - Make a database backup of the production system (see below)
-- Remove `./directus/uploads/sync.lock` and restart the container or run `npx directus-sync push -u "http://localhost:8055" -e "<EMAIL>" -p "<PASSWORD>"` to apply the new database schema to the production system
+- Remove `./directus/uploads/sync.lock` and restart the container or run `npx directus-sync push -u "http://localhost:8055" -e "<EMAIL>" -p "<PASSWORD>"`

 Troubleshooting